itsJohnny21/CSE-464-2024-jsalaz59/README.md

 }
 ```

-This new `searchByStrategy` method will create a `PathFinder` object and specify its algorithm based on the `algorithm` parameter.
+This new `searchByStrategy` method will create a `PathFinder` object and specify its algorithm (strategy) based on the `algorithm` parameter.
 Then, the `SearchProcessor` object will be created, and allow for the `PathFinder` object to begin search for a path between source node and destination node.

 By following this Strategy Design Pattern, the code becomes more reusable, easier to read, and more maintainable.